xinychen/transdim/README.md

 ### Open data

-In this repository, we have adapted the public data sets into our experiments.
-If you want to view these data sets, please run the following command in your Python console:
+In this repository, we have adapted the publicly available data sets into our experiments.
+If you want to view or use these data sets, please run the following command in your Python console:

 ```python
 import scipy.io